 Associate’s Degree Program

 Associate Programs are designed in a 2-year duration of the culinary arts program.
-In this curriculum, students discover different aspects of food service preparations including planning of meals, nutrition formulation, ingredients preparation, and food preparation.
-After graduation, students can apply in entry-level positions as bakers, station chefs, sous-chefs and chefs.
+In this curriculum, students discover different aspects of food service preparations including the planning of meals, nutrition formulation, ingredients preparation, and food preparation.
+After graduation, students can apply in entry-level positions as bakers, station chefs, sous-chefs, and chefs.

 Bachelor’s Degree Program

-Bachelor’s Program offers advanced learning programs for aspiring chefs in their culinary career.
+Bachelor’s Program offers advanced learning programs for aspiring chefs in their culinary careers.
 Students under this program are given the opportunity to develop aptitude in classic and contemporary techniques and methods.
 A variety of international cuisine is also offered as part of their classes to students.
-Courses such as computers, finance, marketing and business administration are included in the program to help aspiring chefs on how to be an effective manager.
+Courses such as computers, finance, marketing, and business administration are included in the program to help aspiring chefs on how to be an effective manager.